operasoftware/devopera/articles/_posts/2011-03-22-offline-web-apps.md

 <h4>Inserting values into the tables</h4>

 <p>Tasks like inserting and querying data within tables is pretty straight forward with WebSQL.
-Lets take the following example:</p>
+Let’s take the following example:</p>

 <pre><code>var food_name = "pizza";
 var amount_of_calories = 320;